sswam/allemande/doc/nsfw/help_nsfw.md

 ```

 **Scene Example:**
-Draws Cloe in green lingerie in a parking lot.
+Draws Cleo in green lingerie in a parking lot.
 Specifies a full-body shot in a landscape format.
 ```
-Lusy, [person Cloe "green lingerie"], seedy parking lot, night, (full body, heels:1.5) [L4]
+Lusy, [person Cleo "green lingerie"], seedy parking lot, night, (full body, heels:1.5) [L4]
 ```
 **Male Character Example:**
 Draws a portrait of Bast in the jungle, looking angry.